gvwilson/sys-tutorial/pages/index.md

 -   [%g concurrency "Concurrent" %] systems are hard to debug
     -   Multiple streams of activity
     -   Order may change from run to run
+-   Use `S` and `c` to show output from server and client respectively

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="Sockets" %]